 So what can you do right now?
 As I said before, do everything you can to finance your education with scholarships, grants, and college savings.
 Learn to live on a budget right now.
 Ask your parents to help you set up your own finances on a limited basis, and take a financial class for students.
 Create good money habits now, and you will not need to worry so much about the future.

 I am a sophomore in high school and get straight As in honors classes.
 I am interested in becoming a child psychologist.
 I want to know good schools for that.
-I would love to go to Vanderbilt, but I feel that may be a little out of my reach.
+I would love to go to Vanderbilt, but I feel that might be a little out of my reach.
 Also, how much do psychologists and psychiatrists normally make?
 Money isn’t everything, but if our economy continues the way it’s going, I’m definitely going to need a job that pays off.
 I’m willing to look at colleges all over the U.S. if that helps.
 Thanks so much!

 The first thing you can do is to get yourself a copy (or flip through one at your nearest Barnes and Noble) of the new edition of U.S. News and World Report’s Best Colleges 2010.
 This magazine is a pretty authoritative national guide for the top-ranked schools of each field.
 It will have a list of the top programs for psychology.